joakimk/debitech_soap/README.markdown

 Gotchas
 ----

-- We have only used the following methods in production: askIf3DSEnrolled, authorize3DS, authorizeAndSettle, checkSwedishPersNo.
+- We have only used the following methods in production: askIf3DSEnrolled, authorize3DS, subscribeAndSettle, checkSwedishPersNo.
 - The other methods should work, but have not been tested.

 API docs